vincenzopalazzo/Competitive-Programming-and-Contests-VP-Solution/Appendix/report_experiment/RMQ/benchmark/results/RMQ_benchmark/README.md

-We can observe that the RQM solution with lazy propagation is more fast that the solution with the Segment Tree.
+We can observe that the RQM solution with lazy propagation is slower in  that the solution with the Segment Tree.
+The cause of this result can be the type of Update on the range, because in this case the update it is only on one element of the range and not in one sub-range and the lazy technique implementation inside the Segment tree can make the query operation slower.

-Note: In this case we can see also the performace not linear, and the motivation is becase the the array and the input elements are pick with the C++ random function, and for some benchmark the dimension of the query is bigger that others query.